Skip to main content

 Images

 Images are added with the img: element inside a page section or column.
+The image: prefix is also accepted as an alias for img:.

 Three ways to reference an image